 POLICY 4.9.1 Introduce traffic calming measures where warranted to improve pedestrian safety and comfort, reduce speeding and traffic spillover from arterial streets onto residential streets and alleyways.
-POLICY 4.9.2 Decrease auto congestion through implementation of Intelligent Traffic Management Systems (ITMS) strategies such as progressive metering of traffic signals and the SFMTA "SFGO" program.
-OBJECTIVE 4.10 DEVELOP A COMPREHENSIVE FUNDING PLAN FOR TRANSPORTATION IMPROVEMENTS New development in the Mission and throughout the Eastern Neighborhoods will exert significant strain on the area's existing transportation infrastructure.
+POLICY 4.9.2 Decrease auto congestion through implementation of Intelligent Traffic Management Systems (ITMS) strategies such as smart parking technology, progressive metering of traffic signals and the SFMTA "SFGO" program.
+OBJECTIVE 4.10 DEVELOP A COMPREHENSIVE FUNDING PLAN FOR TRANSPORTATION IMPROVEMENTS New development in Showplace Square/Potrero Hill and throughout the Eastern Neighborhoods will exert significant strain on the area's existing transportation infrastructure.
 The City must develop new funding sources and a funding plan to ensure needed improvements are made.
 Transportation improvements are costly.
 While federal, state, regional and local grant sources are available to partially defray the cost of transportation capital projects, they are not sufficient to meet transportation needs identified by the community.
 Streets and transportation improvements (pedestrian, bicycle, and transit) will require a significant portion of the funding generated through the Eastern Neighborhoods Public Benefits Program.
-Because funds from this program will also be needed to support a number of other community improvements beside transportation, it will be important to identify additional sources of funding.
-POLICY 4.10.1 As part of the Eastern Neighborhoods Public Benefits Program, pursue funding for transit, pedestrian, bicycle and auto improvements through developer impact fees, in-kind contributions, community facilities districts, dedication of tax revenues, and state or federal grant sources.
+Because funds from this program will also be needed to support a number of other community improvements besides transportation, it will be important to identify additional sources of funding.
+The policies to address the objective outlined above are as follows:

+POLICY 4.10.1 As part of the Eastern Neighborhoods Public Benefits Program, support funding for transit, pedestrian, bicycle and auto improvements through developer impact fees, in-kind contributions, community facilities districts, dedication of tax revenues, and state or federal grant sources.

-STREETS AND OPEN SPACE The Mission has a deficiency of open spaces serving the neighborhood.
-Some portions of the Mission historically have been predominantly industrial, which has meant that many areas are not within walking distance to an existing park and many areas lack adequate places to recreate and relax.
-Moreover, the Mission has a concentration of family households with children -- almost 50% -- which is significantly higher than most neighborhoods in the city.
-With the addition of new residents, this deficiency will only be exacerbated.
-Thus, one of the primary objectives of this Plan is to provide more open space to serve both existing and new residents, workers and visitors.
-Analysis reveals that a total of about 4.3 acres of new space should be provided in this area to accommodate expected growth.
-This Plan proposes to provide this new open space by creating at least one substantial new park site in the Mission.
-In addition, the Plan proposes to encourage some of the private open space that will be required as part of development to be provided as public open space and to utilize our existing rights-of-way to provide pocket parks.
+STREETS AND OPEN SPACE Showplace Square's history as an almost exclusively industrial area has meant that this area has comparatively little access to open space as compared with the rest of the city.
+The conversion of portions of this area for residential and mixed use development and consequent addition of new residents makes it imperative to provide more open space to serve both existing and new residents, workers and visitors.
+Analysis reveals that a total of about 4.0 acres of new space should be provided in this area to accommodate expected growth.
+Thus, this Plan proposes providing at least one new open space in the area, in addition to widened sidewalks with pocket parks and green streets, and an increased private open space requirement.
 OBJECTIVE 5.1 PROVIDE PUBLIC PARKS AND OPEN SPACES THAT MEET THE NEEDS OF RESIDENTS, WORKERS AND VISITORS In a built-out neighborhood such as this, finding sites for sizeable new parks is difficult.
 However, it is critical that at least one new substantial open space be provided as part of this Plan.
-The Planning Department will continue working with the Recreation and Parks Department to identify a site in the Mission for a public park and will continue to work to acquire additional open spaces.
+The Planning Department will continue working with the Recreation and Parks Department to identify a site in Showplace / Potrero for a public park and will continue to work to acquire additional open spaces.
+The areas surrounding Townsend Circle and the intersection of 16th, Wisconsin and Irwin Streets (next to Wolf's Café) offer significant opportunities to improve the neighborhood's open space network through the creation of two new urban plazas.
+Both of these locations are adjacent to potential new residential populations as well as existing and new employee concentrations and would become important links in the larger public open space network.